sydeast/rails-merchmanager/notes.md

 Things to Do:
-* fix user validation on artist/photocard deletions
+* make validations DRY on artist/photocard deletions
-* hide edit & delete if not the owner
-* Need to create public view of artists/photocards
-* Fix show/index redirects to see our own items